GenesisFR/HowToBecomeGoodAtShooters/README.md

 \- add a Builds section under The Division 2
 \- add a Marauder section under The Division 2
+\- add a Playing Shotgun section under The Division 2
 \- add a Sounding section under PVE
 \- add a Target prioritisation section under The Division 2
 \- add an Inventory management section (https://www.youtube.com/watch?v=1Rkoxi1u8tg) under The Division 2